matter-labs/zksync-web-era-docs/docs/api/go/getting-started.md

 ```

-## Execute smart contract (basic case)
+## Interact with smart contracts

-In order to interact with smart contract, the SDK needs to know the contract address you want to interact with, as well as its ABI.
+In order to interact with smart contracts, the SDK needs to know the contract address, as well as its ABI.
 For that, you need to use ABI.Pack() [method](https://github.com/ethereum/go-ethereum/accounts/abi) to load the ABI of your contract, or encode the calldata to execute function and its parameters.

-To execute smart contract, you can use the following setup, to encode the calldata:
+Example encoding the calldata:

 ```go